 Message from the Philadelphia College of Osteopathic Medicine Executive Leadership about PCOM’s commitment to diversity and inclusion:

 Founded in 1899, the Philadelphia College of Osteopathic Medicine is a preeminent leader in promoting diversity and inclusion.
 Twenty-two years after the college’s founding, our first African American graduate was a female, Meta L. Christy, a member of the class of 1921.
 At PCOM, we espouse to grow a culturally competent workforce to advance medicine that touches the lives of underserved communities.
-Diversity and inclusion is the core component of our institutional identity and a key pillar of PCOM’s 2020 strategic vision.
+Diversity and inclusion is the core component of our institutional identity and a key pillar of PCOM’s strategic visions.